debanjanbasu/afr-lifestyle/README.md

 Run `ung serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If it does not reload - There is a `LiveReload` plugin for various browsers.
+Please install it.

 ## Code scaffolding

 Run `ung generate component component-name` to generate a new component.
 You can also use `ung generate directive/pipe/service/class`.